 La Paz County Arizona is a county of contradictions.
-The newest county in the state, it holds a history of some of the deepest and richest history of human habitation in the region.
+The newest county in the state, it holds a history of some of the deepest and richest history human habitation in the region.
 The second-least populous county in Arizona, La Paz County swells with millions of visitors in the winter months as desert temperatures drop to comfortable daytime averages in the mid-70s to 80 degrees Fahrenheit and events from desert racing to mineral and gem shows draw seasonal tourists, curious visitors, and part-time residents to enjoy all that La Paz County Arizona has to offer.

 County Overview and History

 La Paz County Arizona has summer high temperatures that go up in excess of 120 degrees Fahrenheit and winter lows that sometimes get near freezing.
-Among the beauty and wonder of the natural environment in the area, two of the great geologic features of the western half of North America define the county: the lower run of the Colorado River on the west and the vast swath of the Sonoran Desert across the south of the county.
+Among the beauty and wonder of the natural environment in the area, two of the great geologic features of the western half of North America define the county: the lower run of the Colorado River on the west and the vast swath of Sonoran Desert across the south of the county.

-Named for an original town that was famous in the area in a time long past, La Paz County began in 1983 when voters approved a measure to separate from Yuma County to the south.
-The old town, La Paz, was long since gone by then but had started as a gold mining town in 1862.
+Named for an original town that was famous in the area in a time long past, La Paz County began in 1983 when voters approved a measure to separate from Yuma county to the south.
+The old town, La Paz, was long since gone by then, but had started as a gold mining town in 1862.
 It was possibly named after a namesake city further south, either in Baja California or Bolivia.
 The Arizona Territory didn’t yet exist when La Paz was founded in 1862, so it was part of the New Mexico Territory originally, at least until 1863 when Abraham Lincoln created the Arizona territory and La Paz, located up against the Colorado River near the far border of the new territory, went west with Arizona.

 Bordered on the north by the Bill Williams River and Lake Havasu, and on the west by the Colorado River, La Paz County is an example of extremes: a harsh dry Sonoran Desert bordered completely on two sides by water flows.
 The Parker Strip is a 17-mile stretch of Colorado River known for water sports ranging from jet skiing and waterskiing to parasailing and windsurfing as well as old fashioned pursuits like swimming and fishing.
 Locals and visitors flock to the Strip for fun at the beach.
 The annual tube float brings hundreds of soakers onto the river on large inflated tubes to follow the current downstream together.